 - Medical Sciences

 Top tip!
 UCAS will allow you to filter study options as 'Distance Learning' to find those that can be done as distance and online courses.

-You can gain the same qualifications studying a course distance and online as you would attending further education college and university.
-Some qualification you can study towards include:
+You can gain the same qualifications studying a course by distance learning and online as you would attending further education college and university.
+Some qualifications you can study towards include:

 - Foundation degrees